 It's something that you develop personally in your own way that may or may not include cannabis.
 My spiritual journey has changed to include cannabis.
 It's a path I'm not sure about and brings a lot of confusion.
 All I have is a belief that I'm on the right track with a lot of stuff to figure out.

-Living a cannabis-friendly lifestyle should be living a life of kindness, understanding, love, responsibility, accountability and spirituality.
-A life with no judgement, respect and kindness for others.
+Living a cannabis-friendly lifestyle should be living a life of kindness, understanding, love, responsibility, accountability, and spirituality.
+A life with no judgment, respect, and kindness for others.
 Stoners these days are not the people depicted in movies.

 Sign up for my monthly newsletter - the 7 Elements of Cannabis to learn more about cannabis and the cannabis-friendly lifestyle.
 Receive a FREE DOWNLOAD of the 7 Elements of Cannabis - Getting Started.

 Check out my Pinterest page for more about the 7 Elements of Cannabis while also learning more about the cannabis-friendly lifestyle.

 Join the MariJane Simplicity private community and a safe place for us to share any and all things cannabis-related!
 From growing to consuming, to how it helps, recipes, questions, and a place for us to share what living a cannabis-friendly lifestyle mean to you.

 Check out my sustainable, natural air purifier and cleaner burn beeswax candle with a hemp wick.
 A simple candle using two sustainable products that we should learn more about and try to incorporate into our daily lives.

 I’m in the beginning stages of creating a course based on the 7 Elements of Cannabis.
 I have created a short questionnaire to understand your needs and what you want to learn more about so I can better help you on your cannabis journey.

 Next Articles to Check Out in the Seven Elements of Cannabis Series